 Your brother-in-law or best friend might tell you that if you multiply your medical bills times 3 you will have an estimate of your average potential settlement.
 In real-life, its not usually that easy or simple.

 Your accident is unique.
 There is nothing average about what’s happened to you, so an average settlement figure – if it did exist – wouldn’t help you much.

-The truth is, every single accident is different.
-There are many variables in an accident.
-Certain facts about your accident will almost always come into play.
+The truth is, there are many variables in an accident.
+However, the good news is that certain facts about almost every car accident case will almost always affect how much the case is worth, and can give you some idea of what to expect.
 Some of those facts are:

 - All medical costs past, present, and future